mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 15

-loads between ships and worlds, in smaller militaries the ship’s boat is also used as a boarding craft by marine assault teams.
+loads between ships and worlds, in smaller militaries the ship's boat is also used as a boarding craft by marine assault teams.

 TL12^ TONS Cost (MCr)